Yujie12345/TarotAPP/README.md

 # Oracle Path
-Personal Project for Tarot Reading APP, support iOS The APP was created using Cursor WITHOUT coding.
+Personal Project for Tarot Reading APP, support iOS.
+The APP was created using Cursor WITHOUT coding.

 # Download